mczgalor/masterDS/README.md

 1) Subject: Distributed system I.

-Mapper and reducer to read tweeter json file and, with a positive and negative word dictionary file, (AFINN-111.txt), explore the "happiness" of USA different states.
+Mapper and reducer program in python to read tweeter json file and, with a positive and negative word dictionary file, (AFINN-111.txt), explore the "happiness" of USA different states.
 All project with D. Córdoba Ruiz, using a MRjob program and a set of mapper and reducer programs.

 mapper= tweetsent_mapper.py

 reducer= tweetsent_reducer.py

 execution modes: